sourcewarehouse/tureng/README.md

-## DictionaryAPI
+# translator-api

-Java API for Turkish <-> English, English -> English, and Turkish -> Turkish dictionary
+A Java library to translate words and phrases between Turkish and English

 * `en-tr` and `tr-en` translations are retrieved from [*Tureng*](http://tureng.com/) and [*Zargan*](http://www2.zargan.com/).
 * `en-en` definitions are retrieved from [*Sozluk.Net*](http://www.sozluk.net/) and [*Babylon*](http://www.babylon.com/).